- MA Songwriting

 Please contact our admissions team for more information: email@example.com.

-- Prepares you for a range of internationalised, professional futures in music and its wider industries.
+- Prepare yourself for a range of internationalised, professional futures in music and its wider industries.

-- Taught by professional, published songwriters and performers.
+- Benefit from a pioneering curriculum, taught by professional, published songwriters and performers.

-We maintain strong links with industry professionals, guest artists and guest lecturers.
+We maintain strong links with industry professionals, guest artists, and guest lecturers.
+Also available as a distance learning route.

 “I can now apply for jobs I previously wouldn't have been considered for.
-Every aspect of my writing, both academic & musically speaking, has improved.
+Every aspect of my writing, both academic and musically speaking, has improved.
 I realise that creating music should be fun, and more than anything else, personal.
-An excellent course, an excellent experience.”Stuart Vallans, Songwriting student, 2015
+An excellent course, an excellent experience.”Stuart Vallans, MA Songwriting

 What you'll learn

 Applying practice-based learning at our world-heritage research centres, through a range of creative strategies and critical perspective on your songs’ relationship with audience and industry, you’ll develop and focus your output.
-This is informed by a blend of practical, theoretical and scholarly practice – teaching and learning unique to Bath Spa University.
+This is informed by a blend of practical, theoretical and scholarly practice.

-Collaborating with songwriters from near and far will increase your creative and networking range; ahead of your Major Project contextual and collaborative research perform the vital tasks of shaping your song outputs.
+Collaborating with songwriters from near and far will increase your creative and networking range.
+Ahead of your Major Project, contextual and collaborative research perform the vital task of shaping your song outputs.

-A ‘pathfinder’ contextual study into an economic/cultural context for your future song outputs.
-From folk to hip-hop, indie, metal, etc., each industrial context possesses a uniquely different set of venues, publishers, labels, agents, producers and performers.
-Each of these contexts are defined by a set of modes and approaches which ultimately reflect audience and market.
+A "pathfinder" contextual study into an economic/cultural context for your future song outputs.
+From folk to hip-hop, indie, metal, etc., each industrial context possesses a uniquely different set of venues, publishers, labels, agents, producers, and performers.
+Each of these contexts is defined by a set of modes and approaches that ultimately reflect audience and market.
 You assemble a methodology with which to report on a socio-economic cultural context appropriate for your particular form of song.
 This training is a firm foundation for further study as a postgraduate researcher, should that be your goal.

 How will I be assessed?